 Veterinary Technology at PPCC

 Veterinary medicine is a dream job for animal lovers.
 The Veterinary Technology program prepares you to be job-ready for work in a variety of medical practices, research, conservation, wildlife rehab, and livestock health.
-PPCC currently offers a Veterinary Assistant Certification and will soon offer a Veterinary Technician, AAS degree.
+PPCC currently offers a Veterinary Assistant Certification.

 What you will study

 PPCC's Veterinary Technology programs educate and empower students to work in the veterinary healthcare field.
 Graduates will be trained to professionally and ethically interact with patients, clients, and other veterinary healthcare professionals.